kinde-oss/.github/.github/CONTRIBUTING.md

 ### Community health files

-Please refrain from adding [community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file), e.g. `CONTRIBUTING.md`, `SECURITY.md`, etc. (any of the files listed [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file#supported-file-types)) to the repository’s `.github` folder as Kinde houses these globally in the GitHub organization `.github` repository to avoid duplication and ease of maintenance.
+Please refrain from adding [community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file), e.g. `CONTRIBUTING.md`, `SECURITY.md`, etc. (any of the files listed [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file#supported-file-types)) to the repository’s `.github` folder (or in the root or `docs` folder) as Kinde houses these globally in the GitHub organization `.github` repository to avoid duplication and ease of maintenance.
 If a community health file gets added to a repository, it will override the global health files, which we want to avoid.

+### SDK repository name

+For the name of an SDK repository, please use the following format: `kinde-[technology/framework name]`, e.g. `kinde-react` or `kinde-elixir`.
+For generator repositories (see [SDKs](#sdkds) to learn more), add “generator” at the end, e.g. `kinde-react-generator` or `kinde-elixir-generator`.

 ## SDKs